Hi All,

 From India, Ahmedabad

 That said, it is always better to complete a proper handover and get an experience certificate.
+Also, keeping a good relationship on separation means that any future background check will receive a good response.

-You can always explain to your new employer that you left since they were not paying salary.
+However, the company cannot force you to serve a notice period when they have not even paid you.
+You can always explain to your new employer that you left because they were not paying your salary.

 From India, Mumbai